9 December 2019

-Have you been thinking about getting your contractor’s license in South Carolina?
+Have you been thinking about getting your South Carolina contractors license?
 Whether you’re a handyman now or new to the construction industry, you need to investigate licensing before starting work.

 Unfortunately, there’s a lot of information out there, especially online, and it can be pretty confusing.
 To help sort through all of the information, I put together this easy-to-follow guide on how to get your South Carolina contractor license.
 It explains why you should get a license—and how.